manuelbb-upb/Morbit.jl/docs/src/LagrangeModel.md

     optimized_sampling :: Bool = true

     # if optimized_sampling = false, shall we try to use saved sites?
-    save_path :: String = ""
+    "Path to look at for a pre-saved poised set of interpolation points in [0,1]^n." save_path :: String = ""

-    io_lock :: Union{Nothing, Threads.ReentrantLock} = nothing
+    "Lock to use parallel setups if multiple models can access `save_path`." io_lock :: Union{Nothing, Threads.ReentrantLock} = nothing

-    algo1_max_evals :: Int = -1
+    "Maximum number of polynomial evaluations to find a poised set." algo1_max_evals :: Int = -1

-    algo2_max_evals :: Int = -1
+    "Maximum number of polynomial evaluations to make a set Λ-poised." algo2_max_evals :: Int = -1

-    algo1_solver :: Symbol = :LN_BOBYQA
+    "NLopt Solver to use for the poisedness problem." algo1_solver :: Symbol = :LN_BOBYQA
-    algo2_solver :: Symbol = :LN_BOBYQA
+    "NLopt Solver to use for the Λ-poisedness problem." algo2_solver :: Symbol = :LN_BOBYQA

-    max_evals :: Int64 = typemax(Int64);
+    "Maximum number of evaluations allowed to the true objective(s)." max_evals :: Int64 = typemax(Int64);

     @assert 1 <= degree <= 2 "Only linear and quadratic models are supported."